Soft home a bright spot in MSLO's otherwise lackluster 3Q

 Last month marked the third anniversary of the Martha Stewart Collection at Macy's, "and we think there's a lot to celebrate," Marion said.

-"In a short period of time we've emerged as the No. 1 brand in the Macy's Home Store," she continued.
+"In short period of time we've emerged as the No. 1 brand in the Macy's Home Store," she continued.
 "We had another solid performance in the third quarter, driven by sales of soft home textiles."

 Another plus at Macy's has been the performance of the lower price point Martha Stewart Essentials program, which "launched successfully in the quarter."

 Martha Stewart Crafts also "performed well" in the quarter, due to expanded distribution, including shipments of seasonal Halloween products into Jo-Ann Stores, and Stewart's appearance in July on the Home Shopping Network (HSN).

 "For the past five years, we have been focused on diversifying and expanding our merchandising business for long-term growth and we are seeing our efforts bear fruit in this quarter's results," said Charles Koppelman, executive chairman and principal executive officer.
 "We are applying the same aggressive mindset to our broadcasting business with our slate of new programming on Hallmark Channel."